Back to Compare

 How to run a serious Purchaser.ai comparison

 Use the same tender package with both vendors.
-Include pricing sheets, contracts, technical responses, clarifications, exclusions, and at least one vendor that hides caveats in footnotes or annexes.
-Then score the review on four dimensions: time to apples-to-apples comparison, ability to trace claims back to source evidence, visibility into exclusions and deviations, and fit with your deployment and security requirements.
+Include contracts, technical responses, clarifications, exclusions, and at least one vendor that hides caveats in footnotes or annexes.
+Then score the review on four dimensions: time to a usable comparison, ability to trace claims back to source evidence, visibility into exclusions and deviations, and fit with your deployment and security requirements.

 If those are the buying criteria, the Purchaser.ai alternative decision becomes much clearer than a generic feature checklist.
-A serious buyer should be able to tell whether the real bottleneck is bid leveling, document interpretation, exclusion detection, or governance.
+A serious buyer should be able to tell whether the real bottleneck is response comparison, document interpretation, exclusion detection, or governance.

 Buyer questions to resolve